seatable/seatable-admin-docs/manual/dtable-server-license.md

    * the Software's version and
    * the operating system and version.

-   If a Defect occured when accessing the Software via a browser, the report must additionally include
+   If a Defect occurred when accessing the Software via a browser, the report must additionally include

    * browser type and version,
    * screenshots of the defect and